datwiz/dbt-snapshot-metadata/README.md

 have been updated when.
 However, the dbt snapshot metadata doesn't provide a view of processing audit - which process or job was responsible for the changes.
 Processing level auditability requires additional operational metadata.

-dbt Snapshot behaviour (snapshot strategies) likely provides the desired logic for detecting and managing data change.
+The out-of-the-box dbt snapshot strategies (rules for detecting changes) likely provides the desired logic for detecting and managing data change.
-No change to the CDC strategies or snapshot pipeline processing is desired, but additional operational metadata fields must be set and carried through

-Wkhere greater operational visibility is required, the dbt snapshot behaviour (snapshot strategies) may provide the right logic for detecting and managing data change.
-No change to the change detection strategy or snapshot sequence of pipeline processing is desired, but additional operational metadata fields should be set and carried through the processing pipeline along with the data.
+No change to the snapshot strategies or snapshot pipeline processing is desired, but additional operational metadata fields must be set and carried through with the data.

 ## Objectives
 The need for greater fidelity of operational metadata can be driven by both operational and governance requirements.
 Some example considerations could include:
 * use the out-of-the-box dbt snapshot logic and strategies for Change Data Capture (CDC)
-* add operational metadata fields to snapshot tables with processing details for operational support and audit
+* add operational metadata fields to snapshot tables with processing details for ops support and audit
   - when new records are inserted, add operational processing metadata information to each record
-  - when an existing record is closed or end-dated, update operational metadata fields with operational processing metadata
+  - when an existing record is closed or end-dated, update operational metadata fields with processing metadata

 ```mermaid
 ---